• About UPF-BSM

 International Internships

-The program has mandatory internships that will take place in ART clinics in Italy, Spain, Brazil, Denmark, the USA, Argentina, and Colombia.
+The program has mandatory internships that will take place in ART clinics in Italy, Spain, Portugal, Denmark, Sweden, Argentina and Brazil.

 Who is it for?

 The Master is addressed to recent graduates or active professionals in the field of assisted reproduction technologies (ART).
-The program seeks to train you formally as clinicians or embryologists to work in ART clinics.
-You will be able to meet the wave of innovation in the field of ART and become a highly specialized reproductive professional.
+The program seeks to train students formally as clinicians or embryologists to work in ART clinics.
+Students will be able to meet the wave of innovation in the field of ART and become highly specialized reproductive professionals.

 Curriculum

 The 60 ECTS-credit program is made up of four core modules organized in nine subject areas, all of them mandatory.
 It will start with a Framework of Clinical Reference, followed by modules on Human Reproduction, Laboratory Techniques, and Laboratory Sessions.
-There is also a final project, which is linked to the internship, where the student will address a technique or method that catches their interest.
+There is also a final project, where the student will address a technique or method that catches their interest.

 Framework of Clinical Reference